Lead Lined Drywall

 Lead Lined Sheetrock for Radiation Shielding

-Using lead walls provides a permanent solution for radiation shielding and offers more effective protection than partitions and mobile forms of shielding.
+Using lead drywall installation provides a permanent solution for radiation shielding and offers more effective protection than partitions and mobile forms of shielding.
 This is especially important for treatment rooms and other applications where employees are at risk of prolonged radiation exposure.

 Advantages of installing gypsum board with lead lining include: